owncloud/ocis/extensions/ocis-phoenix/releasing.md

 ## Releasing

-The next generation Web Frontend is shipped as an ocis Extension.
+The next generation Web Frontend is shipped as an oCIS Extension.
 The `ocis-phoenix` extension is also embedded in the single binary and part of the `ocis server` command.

 To update this package within all the deliveries, we need to update the package in the following chain from the bottom to the top.